localnerve/jam-build/docs/testing-documentation.md

 ### Frontend Reports

 The Frontend app coverage reports are located under `/test-results/coverage`, titled by test-suite.
 Under each sub-directory you will find an `lcov-report` sub-directory with the report for the test suite.
 The mutation tests **`coverage-mutation-tests-0`** yield the most comprehensive coverage, as most of the application is under test in that suite.

+> Front-end coverage reports are only generated for `chromium` based browsers

 ---